gwu-libraries/social-feed-manager/README.md

 * set the permissions on the sfm/sfm/supervisor.d directory to allow the sfm process owner to write to it.
-Since the sfm process may be running as a different user than the owner of the directory, set it to allow writing by any user:
+Since the sfm process may be running as a different user than the owner of the directory, we're going to create a new 'sfm' group:

+        % sudo groupadd sfm

+  and add the sfm process owner to this group.
+Edit /etc/group:

+        % sudo vi /etc/group

+  You should see a new line at the end that looks something like this:

+        sfm:x:<a group number>:

+  Add the process owner, and optionally add your own user to this group:

+        sfm:x:<a group number>:www-data,<your user name>

+  Now change the group of the supervisor.d directory to sfm:

-        % sudo chmod +w sfm/sfm/supervisor.d
+        % sudo chgrp sfm sfm/sfm/supervisor.d

-* copy supervisor.d/streamsample.conf.template to
+* copy supervisor.d/streamsample.conf.template to supervisor.d/streamsample.conf
-  supervisor.d/streamsample.conf

         % cd sfm/sfm/supervisor.d
         % cp streamsample.conf.template streamsample.conf